 3. Sonus faber Omnia

 As you might expect, its beauty is more than skin deep.
-Although it looks nothing like a conventional music system, it has everything the modern music listener could want integrated into its super-stylish.
+Although it looks nothing like a conventional music system, it has everything the modern music listener could want.
 Physical connectivity options run to HDMI ARC, RCA analog, while wireless extends to Bluetooth with aptX HD support, AirPlay 2, Chromecast, Tidal Connect, and Spotify Connect.
 It's Roon ready if you subscribe to the integration platform that brings all your digital music libraries and playlists together in one place, and you can even hook up a hi-fi turntable such as any of the recommendations in our best record players buying guide.
 About the only connection options missing are optical digital and USB ports, but this Is very unlikely to be a deal breaker for most users.

 The Omnia's greatest strength is with music.
 Sonus faber's hi-fi heritage means this one-box music system has all the audio credentials of its speaker designs.
 I am a fan of the company's petite Lumina I bookshelf loudspeakers, and the Omnia sounds like it has a similar warm house sound and an ability to show off hi-res music streams from Tidal Connect.